-Intentions might have been good, and it would not be the first time that good intentions have paved the way to hell, even Open Access hell, as hard as it may seem, the problem is not solved, it has just been transferred from the one side to the other \cite{Packer2023}, there are still those that can't pay, with additional problems added to the fire -- namely explosion of predatory journals like probably never in the history of science, being unable to publish, journals transforming into money making machines, buying ones way into science, etc.
+Intentions might have been good, and it would not be the first time that good intentions have paved the way to hell, even Open Access hell.
+As hard as it may seem, the problem is not solved; it has just been transferred from one side to the other \cite{Packer2023}, and there are still those that can't pay, with additional problems added to the fire, namely the explosion of predatory journals like probably never in the history of science, being unable to publish, journals transforming into money-making machines, buying your way into science, etc.